Refinancing with Laurel Road

 - Fixed APRs: 3.34% – 12.99%

 - Variable APRs: 1.49% – 7.69%

 After graduation, Arkansas student loan borrowers also have ways to make their monthly payments more affordable.
 One of these options is to refinance the student loans.

 Refinancing is generally done with private lenders, including local and national banks, credit unions or online lenders.
-The federal government doesn’t offer loan refinancing, although it is possible to consolidate certain federal loans through the Department of Education if you’d prefer to have one big loan to pay instead of many, or if you want to change your length of repayment.
+The federal government doesn’t offer loan refinancing, although it is possible to consolidate certain federal loans through the Department of Education if you’d prefer to have one big loan to pay instead of many, or want to change your length of repayment.

 Unlike consolidation, refinancing can significantly lower your interest rate, depending on how high your rates are now and how strong a credit profile you (or your cosigner) has.
 As a result, student loan refinancing can reduce both your monthly payments and the total cost of your loan.

 But the downside to refinancing is that you lose access to federal borrower protections, including Public Service Loan Forgiveness and IDR programs, since your loan will now be private.